 This Practicum is located in a school with a certified practitioner as field supervisor.
 The field supervisor holds clinical responsibility for all direct service work provided by the practicum student.
 Additionally, students receive supervision with advanced doctoral students in the program as well as group supervision and didactic training with the university faculty supervisor.
-The school setting may be traditional elementary, middle, or high schools as well as alternative middle and high schools for high-risk students.
+The school setting may be traditional elementary, middle, or high schools as well as alternative middle and high schools for high risk students.
+Field placements may also be made in public charter schools with unique educational philosophies such as Waldorf or Montessori.
+Students located on the Flagstaff campus also have opportunities to participate in practicum activities in surrounding reservation schools such as Hopi's Headstart programs, Shonto Preparatory Academy, and Window Rock Unified School District.
+Reliable transportation is required for practicum as students may drive up to two and half hours for some experiences.